Joe Dickerson

 Joseph "Joe" Dickerson (born 1987 or 1988) is an American soccer referee who officiates in the Major League Soccer since 2017 and as an international FIFA referee since 2023.
+He was selected as a VAR to the 2026 FIFA World Cup.

 Biography and career

 Dickerson is a native and a resident of Northern California, and he is also a graduate from the University of California, Davis, where he obtained various degrees in Exercise Biology and Communications.
+As of 2026, Dickerson is a Master of Liberal Arts student at the University of Chicago.